amdp/cooperacynuxt/LearningDocs.md

 copied from explanations, will become part of the guide:
 ////////////////////////////////////

+so vue works in pages and components be aware that in nuxt some stuff
+ DOES NOT WORK in components
+like do you guys remember the
+async fetch function?
+that DOES NOT WORK in components so what are components and pages? pages are pages components are part of pages that you can reuse in any page pretty simple so in cooperacy we have projects in the home page you see them

 To see the registered user pages, go to login and register,